Matching Game

 Play matching games with your child from the youngest age.

 Playing games with kids is a great way to spend quality time with them.
-There are so many different games that you can play with them, and the earlier you start with them, the more they’ll want to play with you and the better they’ll be at playing other games as they get older.
+There are so many different games that you can play with them, and the earlier you start with them, the more they will want to play with you and the better they will be at playing other games as they get older.
 Learning about game mechanics from an early age is really beneficial to help your child understand how different games work.

 One of the simplest games out there is the matching game.
 This game has been around for a very long time, and at this point it’s a game that every child has played.
 This is a great game for the youngest of players.
 The basics of the game are that you have multiple matching cards that you must find the match to.
 All of the cards lay face down on the table, and you flip over two cards at a time trying to find a match.